Financial aid for graduate study

 Admission to the graduate programs (MSE or WE) without accompanying GRA support will be provided to qualified applicants.
-Though GRA funding is not included at the time of admission, students admitted without GRA funding are eligible to receive a GRA if project funding becomes available.
+Though GRA funding is not included at the time of admission, students admitted without GRA funding may be eligible to receive a GRA if project funding becomes available.

 The university offers a number of highly competitive Graduate Fellowships to its top applicants.
 These prestigious awards provide recipients with paid tuition, an ample stipend, and a great deal of flexibility when pursuing a research topic for the Master's or Ph.D. dissertation.
 Fellowships are awarded once per year (March), but may begin during any of the semesters in a calendar year.

 All eligible applicants are automatically considered for nomination to receive a University Fellowship.
 Completion of the OSU Graduate School application form and submission of all necessary documents by the specified deadline is all that is required for consideration.